 Standard Hotel Downtown

 One of the hottest tickets for dance music in LA isn’t a club at all—it’s a rooftop.
 The Standard Hotel Downtown is a hub for culture in general, but the rooftop is where it’s at.
-Booking DJs from across the dance music spectrum, it makes for a great place to relax and unwind on the weeknights, or chill and dance before hitting the town for late night fun.
-The best part is that it’s open until 2 AM, so you can enjoy the view all night long.
-You’ll truly be living the high life! (lol, get it?).
+Booking DJs from across the dance music spectrum, it makes a great place to relax and unwind on the weeknights, or for a place to chill and dance before hitting the town for late night fun.
+But the best part is that it’s open until 2 AM, so you can enjoy the view all night.

 Address: 550 S Flower St, Los Angeles, CA 90071

-Hidden in between warehouses in the LA Arts District, Lot 613 is as close as you’ll get to some of the city’s infamous underground after-hours spots while keeping all the trappings (and safety) of a nightclub.
-The cavernous club is home to Prototype, one of LA’s most consistent techno parties, and it’s open till 4 AM, so you can dance much later into the night than most other LA nightspots.
-It also has a sizeable patio and outdoor bar so you can take a breather and recover from all of your (likely uncoordinated) dance moves.
+Hidden in between warehouses in the LA Arts District, Lot 613 is as close as you’ll get to some of the city’s infamous underground afterhours spots while keeping all the trappings (and safety) of a nightclub.
+The cavernous club is home to Prototype, one of LA’s most consistent techno parties, and it’s open till 4 AM, meaning you can dance much later into the night than most other LA nightspots.
+It’s also got a sizeable patio and outdoor bar so you can make the most of the year-round warm weather.

 Address: 613 Imperial Street, Los Angeles, CA 90021

 A newer addition to LA clubland, Station 1640 puts you in the middle of Hollywood with some of the city’s most well-loved local parties.
-Lavishly designed to look and feel like a New York Subway station (because who doesn’t like to party on the Subway?) and covered in graffiti by some of LA’s most famous street artists.
-Station 1640 has a huge list of events on their Facebook page, there’s always sometimes going on!
+Lavishly designed to look and feel like a New York Subway station and covered in graffiti by some of LA’s most famous street artists, the club is a new home for everything from house music Clinic Wednesdays to the anything-goes queer party Mustache on Thursdays.
 It’s a great place to go if you’re looking for somewhere to dance on a school night.

 Address: 1640 N Cahuenga Blvd, Los Angeles, CA 90004